-Statistical/research reports on criminal justice topics are prepared on schedules and on an "as-needed" basis.
+As part of the agency reorganization the Research Center has become part of the Office of Policy and Research.
+The agency continues to provide reports on criminal justice topics prepared on schedules and on an "as-needed" basis.
 Reports range from summary statistical reports to detailed research reports.
 A unique aspect of this service is that it integrates data from all areas of criminal justice, unlike the single focus aspect of reports from most line agencies.